vijpandaturtle/yoloworld-labelme-hil/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Run the script by passing in the required parameters
+3. Run the script by passing in the required parameters.
+By default the labels will be saved in the same directory as the images.
 ```
 python labelme-yoloworld.py --model <NAME_OF_MODEL_WEIGHT_FILE> --folder <FOLDER_PATH> --width <IMAGE_WIDTH> --height <IMAGE_HEIGHT>
 ```
+4. Now import the directory into LabelMe, and view and edit your labels!